Download the Job Description Checklist at the bottom of this post!

 People love working for a company where they can identify themselves with its mission, culture and values.
 So make sure you have a dedicated space on your website where you explain why the company was founded, and what it’s like to work for the company.
 Explain why someone would want to work for you.

-You can also add a recruitment funnel which points out the different steps a candidate will follow during the recruitment process.
+You can also add a recruitment funnel that points out the different steps a candidate will follow during the recruitment process.
 You’ll find a good example on the careers page of Hotjar: https://careers.hotjar.com/

 Pro tip: Add testimonials!
 Did someone just end his/her internship at your company?
 Ask them to describe how they’ve experienced working for you!
 You can do the same with freelancers and regular employees.
 Just like client testimonials, employee testimonials add credibility to your business.